openedx/edx-documentation/en_us/open_edx_release_notes/source/koa.rst

 Dependency updates
 ------------------

-These dependencies were upgraded for the `Open edX Koa Native Installation`_:
+These dependencies were upgraded for the `Open edX Native Installation`_:

 - Ubuntu was upgraded from 16.04 to 20.04.